7 Top Scottish wildlife experiences for winter

 Catching sight of a beautiful bird can brighten up any winter day!
 Birdwatching or ‘birding’ has become increasingly trendy over the last few years and Scotland is a popular destination.
 From waxwings to pink-footed geese, you can spot all kinds of birds during a Scottish winter.
 Perhaps one of the most exciting is the ptarmigan – found exclusively in the Scottish Highlands, these plump white creatures are a must-see.
 Find out more about birdwatching and plan a visit.

-7. Stunning Seals Orkney
+7. Stunning seals Orkney

 Seals in North Ronaldsay